 What is Achilles bursitis?

-A bursa is a small sack of fluid that sits between a tendon and a bone to help the tendon move smoothly over the bone.
-The retrocalcaneal bursa is situated in the feet between the Achilles tendon and the calcaneus or heel bone.
-With repeated trauma, the bursa can become inflamed.
+A bursa is a small sack of fluid that sits between a tendon and a bone.
+Its purpose is to help the tendon move smoothly over the bone.
+The retrocalcaneal bursa sits between the calcaneus (heel bone) and the achilles tendon.
+Repeated trauma through overuse may cause the bursa to become inflamed.

 What can the athlete do?

 Rest and apply cold therapy or ice.
 Ice should not be applied directly to the skin as it may cause ice burns but wrap in a wet tea towel.
 Commercially available hot and cold packs are often more convenient than using ice.
 Taping the bursa with a donut shaped pad to take some of the pressure from footwear may help.

 What can a sports injury specialist or doctor do?